riad-azz/facebook-sponsor-blocker/README.md

 ## Installing the extension

-You can get the extension from the official firefox addons website from here [Facebook Sponsor Blocker](https://addons.mozilla.org/en-US/firefox/addon/fb-sponsor-blocker/)
+You can get the extension from the official firefox addons website here -> [Facebook Sponsor Blocker](https://addons.mozilla.org/en-US/firefox/addon/fb-sponsor-blocker/)

 ## A simple exstension to remove sponsored posts from facebook feed